MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Programmatically update Visual Studio

-You can use either the bootstrapper or the installer to programmatically update Visual Studio.  for more information, refer to the [online command line documenation](/visualstudio/install/use-command-line-parameters-to-install-visual-studio).
+You can use either the bootstrapper or the installer to programmatically update Visual Studio.
+For more information, see the [online command line documenation](/visualstudio/install/use-command-line-parameters-to-install-visual-studio).

 ## Administrator updates